 Porter did theatre every so often growing up, but didn’t fully catch the bug until she played the title role in “Annie” her senior year of high school.
 Other high school activities included student government (Class Treasurer), cheerleading, Chorale, dance (jazz and tap), and writing for the school paper.

 Porter attended Northern Michigan University where she double majored in English and Theatre.
 She was Secretary of the Student Body as well as a member of Mortarboard National Honor Society and Sigma Tau Delta National English Honor Society.
 Upon graduation, she was chosen from thousands of students to be named Outstanding Graduating Senior by the National Association for University Women.
 Porter’s favorite college roles range from Constance in the 18th century farce She Stoops to Conquer to Little Red Ridinghood in the Sondheim musical Into the Woods (“The best Little Red Ridinghood I’ve seen on any stage, and this comes from a Sondheim fanatic who saw the original work eight times!”)

 Immediately following graduation, Porter toured with Missoula Children’s Theatre in several productions, visiting 37 states and 3 Canadian provinces and performing in venues ranging from school gymnasiums to multi-million dollar Broadway national touring facilities.
 She also appeared in a story about MCT on NBC’s Today.

 Porter currently splits her time between Los Angeles and New York.
-She is a graduate of iO West, where she was a founding member the long-form improv show Tigerpants, which is still running today.
+She is a graduate of iO West where she was a founding member the long-form improv show Tigerpants which ran until the theatre closed in 2018.
 Porter performed with Tigerpants for its first three years.
 She also performed with the highly acclaimed DVDevious: the Improvised DVD, and spent seven years at ACME Comedy Theatre, where she was a mainstage performer in both improv and sketch, as well as an improv teacher.